Ives: Symphonies Nos. 34, The Unanswered Question, Central Park in the Dark (Seattle Symphony, Morlot)

 • The separation between the percussion battery (L channel) and the Distant Choir (R channel) throughout the movement is better than in most recordings, though I personally would have appreciated an even wider stereo spread.
 At the live performances, these two groups were in the wings, each with their own conductor, but I think Ives would have preferred the use of some of Benaroya Hall's extensive balcony space.
 Ives even says "if the players are put as usual, grouped together on the same stage, the effect of the sound will not give the full meaning of the music"

-There are parts of this symphony that I think reveal Ives' deep-seated, but repressed, doubts about God and the afterlife.
+There are parts of this symphony that I suspect reveal Ives' deep-seated, but repressed, doubts about God and the afterlife.
 The Distant Choir is one example.
 If you go to a Protestant prayer service, you won't hear real angels singing, and to the faithful that's not supposed to matter.
 But Ives so desperately wants to believe the angels exist, he explicitly writes them in.
 It's of a kind with the deeply personal nostalgia for an imagined America (as it "should have been") that pervades all of Ives' work.
 The doubt and the nostalgia distinguish Ives from a more credulous and straightforward mystic like Messiaen, who wrote his own angelic choir into the Quartet for the End of Time, but without the sense of doubt and loss, nor of any longing that a bit of heaven's perfection might descend earthward to improve the lives of the wretches still here.
-If Ives sounds more passionate and expressive than Messiaen, this is at the core of why (though admittedly my interpretation owes as much to speculation as to anything in Ives' known biography).
+If Ives sounds more passionate and expressive than Messiaen, this internal dissonance must be one of the fundamental reasons.

 There's more though.
 The Unanswered Question is one of the Ives' most familiar and admired works.
 Because it's so familiar you might do a double-take when you hear it on Track 5.
 The CD booklet says the performance uses the 1934 Peermusic edition (which I believe was reprinted by Southern Music in 1953).
 This edition incorporates revisions that Ives made in his 50s whereby the recurring trumpet melody (which starts B♭-C♯-E-E♭) ends on either C or B♮: